 In the state of Hawaii, you’re required by law to meet several requirements for your business name.
 Here’s a quick glimpse at the rules for LLCs:

-- Your name must include the phrase “Limited Liability Company” or “LLC” or “L.L.C.,” with a few permitted abbreviations
+- Your name must include the phrase “Limited Liability Company” or the abbreviations “LLC” or “L.L.C.”

 For more information on naming rules in Hawaii, please consult the Name Section of the Hawaii Uniform Limited Liability Company Act.